-This scaled-back approach allows us to focus on curating high-impact activations that align with our vision of enhancing Downtown’s dynamic atmosphere.
+This scaled approach lets us focus on curating high-impact activations that enhance Downtown’s dynamic atmosphere.

 Please contact Cate Irvin, Senior Director of Economic Development at cirvin@downtownpittsburgh.com or 412-325-0157 with questions regarding the program, application, or other Project Pop-Up related inquiries.